CLCMacTeam/IdleLogout/README.md

 * ComputerIdleAfterNumSeconds = Number of seconds before considering the computer abandoned.
 * IdleLoopDelaySeconds = Number of seconds to wait between checking the usb idle seconds.
 * WaitForUserPromptSeconds = Number of seconds to wait for user to respond to logout prompt.
-* WindowTitle = Changes the name name shown in the logout window.
+* WindowTitle = Changes the name shown in the logout window.
+Uses String.
+* WindowMessage = Changes the text shown on the logout window.
 Uses String.

 Default Values if plist is not installed: